GUNSMITHING SERVICES: STRIKER PIN BUSHING: M7, M700, M70(PF AND CRF), ACCURACY INTERNATIONAL, BERGARA, HOWA 1500, & RUGER RPR

-A relatively frequent complaint with M700 actions are cratered primers with factory standard loads.
-The root cause of this is from excessive clearance between the striker and the hole feature of the bolt face.
-When fired, the primer cup flows into the void an indicates excessive pressure.
+A relatively frequent complaint with M700 and Accuracy International actions (and others) are cratered primers with factory made ammunition.
+The root cause of this is from excessive clearance between the striker and the hole through the bolt face.
+When fired, the primer cup flows into the void and indicates excessive pressure.

 This glitch in the design is further confirmed when inspecting the radius transition around the circumference of the primer.
 If it has not been hammered flat, it's unlikely that the ammunition is exceeding pressure limits.
 Additional confirmation of this can be observed from the absence of an ejector mark/swipe on the face of the brass and case webs that have not grown excessively*.

 *a "tick" at the top of the bolt's rotation out of battery is a tell tale sign of case web growth due to excessive pressure.

 Machining the bolt and installing a bushing around the striker pin to tighten the tolerance is the answer to solving the issue.

 Our bushing installation process is performed using a 2017 Haas 4 axis VF2 cnc machining center fitted with Renishaw probing and a Hardinge HLV Ultra Precision Tool Room Lathe.
 We also manufacture our own in house heat treated insert to serve as the bushing for installation into the bolt head.